-According to Bunquin, terrorism is defined as violence to sow fear and is premeditated, one in which someone threatens to use violence or force which brings or causes harm to person, property, and environment; or coercing or intimidating the government to do or refrain from doing an act.
-“The purpose and the intention of anti-terrorism law is to prevent these kinds of sowing danger, panic, or fear, or chaos to the general public,” Bunquin said, underscoring the objective of the law.
+According to Bunquin, terrorism is defined as violence to sow fear and is premeditated, one in which someone threatens to use violence or force that brings or causes harm to person, property, and environment; or coercing or intimidating the government to do or refrain from doing an act.
+“The purpose and the intention of anti-terrorism law is to prevent this kind of sowing a state if danger, panic, or fear, or chaos to the general public.”
+Bunquin said, underscoring the objective of the law.

-In contrast to the current act, the Human Security Act of 2007, which was repealed by the Anti-Terrorism Law, was cited by Bunquin, who noted that the former law did not bear the word terrorism, but it zeroed-down and specified some crimes such as piracy, mutiny in high seas, rebellion, insurrection, coup, murder, kidnapping, and other crimes of destruction.
+In contrast to the current act, the Human Security Act of 2007, which was repealed by the Anti-Terrorism Law, was cited by Bunquin, who did not bear the word terrorism, but it zeroed-down and specified some crimes such as piracy, mutiny in high seas, rebellion, insurrection, coup, murder, kidnapping, and other rimes of destructions under the security act.

-Bunquin extracted some of the new law’s controversial parts, such as Section 29, or Detention without judicial Warrant of Arrest, which authorizes any law enforcement agent, or military personnel to detain suspects for 14 calendar days, and may be extended for 10 more days thus 24 days in total.
+Bunquin extracted some of its controversial parts, such as Section 29, or Detention without judicial Warrant of Arrest, which authorizes any law enforcement agent, or military personnel to detain suspects for 14 calendar days, and may be extended for 10 more days thus 24 days in total.
 “The detained will be considered as person under investigation,” he said.

 Bunquin added that the law was explicit for its use of “Or” in its textual sense, meaning that if one commits just one of the provided acts, the suspect will be charged nonetheless.
 “Even if (such act) is not all present, it is possible that it is a crime or offense,” he warned.